Meta researchers demonstrated Quest 2 body tracking without extra trackers.

 The short term solution might not be at the same quality of this algorithm though.
 Machine learning research papers tend to run on powerful PC GPUs at relatively low framerate.
-The paper doesn’t mention the performance of the system described, but an RTX 3080 is listed as being used for training.
+The paper doesn’t mention the runtime performance of the system described.

 The Meta Connect annual AR/VR event takes place in just over 2 weeks, so any body tracking announcement would likely take place during it.